Renovating Schools in Arstakh, Armenia and Javakhk

 Renovation after Disasters

-The devastating earthquake that struck Armenia in December 1988 created opportunity for AEF into action to renovate schools in Armenia.
-Since that date the AEF has renovated over 180 schools in Armenia, Artsakh and Javakhk
+The devastating earthquake that struck Armenia in December 1988 created a unique opportunity for AEF, which took action to renovate damaged schools in Armenia.
+Since that date the AEF has renovated about 200 schools in Armenia, Artsakh and Javakhk.

 University Computer Programs Degree

-Financed Computer Information Systems Degree programs in Artskah State University
+Financed 4-year Computer Information Systems Bachelor’s Degree in Artskah State University.

 Leading Educational Movement